 - CBRN Terrorism

-I am happy to supervise doctoral students whose interests fall in the following areas:
+I am happy to offer PhD supervision in the following areas:

 - Open Source Intelligence (OSINT)